 |Bilabial Consonant||A type of labial sound that is produced by moving the two lips together to constrict or shape the airflow.
 Bilabial describes the place of articulation (i.e., bi- for two and labial for lips).
 In English, there are four bilabial consonants:

-where can i buy viagra over the counter in liverpool /m/ as in may
+where to buy gabapentin cream /m/ as in may

 |Blend Consonants||See Consonants|